JulianoW/DatFFXITool-Ruby_OLD/README.md

 # DatFFXITool

+*** UPDATE: Deprecating repo.
+Rebuilding in C# with a user interface.

 FFXI Dat File Manager - Extract and Re-Package

 High level requirements: (These should equal "menu options" when running script)